GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/sending-a-daily-summary-of-activity/en.md

-# Sending a daily summary of activity
+# Lesson 15: Sending a daily summary of activity

 We can integrate Gato GraphQL with [WP-Cron](https://developer.wordpress.org/plugins/cron/), as to automate the execution GraphQL queries that perform admin tasks, with some time interval.
 (The [**Automation**](https://gatographql.com/extensions/automation/) extension is required.)